Squalodon: Fossil record and classification

 The systematic placement of Squalodon within Odontoceti was long unclear.
 For a long time, it was thought to be close of the ancestry of modern dolphins and porpoise.
 Many of the fresh-water dolphins are differentiated phylogenetically very well, while the argument of some of the species has been going on for more than a century.
 The taxon is characterized during the Oligocene and Miocene in which heterodont teeth are standard amongst the family.
 Some modern features of the scapula, however, contradict with current phylogenetic relationships.
 Squalodontids were believed to be the last common ancestor of the odontocetes until 1984.
 Muizon came to the conclusion that rather than to any of the living species this family is closer related to the endangered species.
 Therefore, the ancestry of today's dolphins has little to do with the squalodontids.

+Paleobiology

+Squalodon was a predator.
+Its pointed, long, and protruding teeth allowed it to catch slippery and fast prey.
+With these teeth, it preyed on small seabirds, marine mammals, fish, and cephalopods.
+However, due to the skull features of its fish-eating ancestors, it was unsuited for hunting prey larger than itself, such as baleen whales.
+Other predatory whales orca, and macroraptorial sperm whale is in contrast to.